rijuyuezhu/homepage/docs/index.md

 # About me

-## Wenrui Huang

-I am Wenrui Huang(黄文睿), an undergraduate in Nanjing University(NJU).
+Hello!
+I am Wenrui Huang (黄文睿 in Chinese), an undergraduate majoring in computer science in Nanjing University (NJU).

-I'm majoring in Computer Science, in the Elite Class in NJU.

-I'm still keeping learning basic knowledge in CS.
-I'm interested in algorithm and computer system now.
+My research interest is *computer systems* and *artificial intelligence*.

 ## Social Links